AfaqKhaliq/Traffic-Sign-Detector/README.md

 cd ..

 **Install Dependencies:**
-   Install the required Python packages using the `requirements.txt` file provided by YOLOv5, plus `opencv-python` for webcam access:
+   Install the required Python packages using the `requirements.txt` file provided in the root, plus `opencv-python` for webcam access:

    pip install -r requirements.txt